ftsrg/trainbenchmark/scripts/README.md

-# Train Benchmark Controller scripts

-### Overview
+### Scripts

-The controller is responsible for providing a configuration for Train Benchmark and also support management for building the actual projects, generating the models and also running the benchmark tests.
-Every process is executed on the base of a `config.json` file.
-To alter the default configuration of Train Benchmark, just modify `config.json` file.
+The framework provides a set of scripts for building the projects, generating the instance models and running the benchmark.
+The configuration is stored in the `config.json` file.
+To alter the default configuration, just edit this file.
 Find more information [here](https://github.com/FTSRG/trainbenchmark/wiki/Configuration).

 ### Requirements